 Usuf E, Mackenzie G, Ceesay L, et al., 2018, Vaccine wastage in The Gambia: a prospective observational study, BMC PUBLIC HEALTH, Vol: 18, ISSN: 1471-2458

-Harausz EP, Garcia-Prats AJ, Law S, et al., 2018, Treatment and outcomes in children with multidrug-resistant tuberculosis: A systematic review and individual patient data meta-analysis, PLOS MEDICINE, Vol: 15, ISSN: 1549-1676
+Harausz EP, Garcia-Prats AJ, Law S, et al., 2018, Treatment and outcomes in children with multidrug-resistant tuberculosis: a systematic review and individual patient data meta-analysis, PLoS Medicine, Vol: 15, ISSN: 1549-1277

 Saso A, Donaldson B, Kampmann B, 2017, Uptake of Pertussis and Influenza Vaccinations in Pregnancy, Publisher: SPRINGER, Pages: 1508-1508, ISSN: 0340-6199